juju/docs/1156-working-with-multiple-users.md

 <h3 id="heading--creating-a-generic-user">Creating a generic user</h3>

 When the `add-user` command is used, a string of text is produced that encodes information about the user and the controller.
-This string is supplied to the intended operator who will use it to *register* the controller using their own Juju client.
+This string is supplied to the intended Juju administrator who will use it to *register* the controller using their own Juju client.

 The user will be asked to enter an arbitrary (but hopefully meaningful) name to the controller as well as create a password for themselves.
 The controller name needs to be unique within the context of the client.
 The user's password is stored on the controller.